Ajitkumar-1001/Ajitkumar-1001/README.md

 - Architected as **independent, deployable microservices**
 - Services for ingestion, indexing, retrieval, reasoning, orchestration & inference
-- Domain-restricted intelligence with grounding, confidence scoring with Clara
+- Domain-restricted intelligence with grounding, confidence scoring
 - Built to scale, isolate failures, and behave in production
 - **FastAPI • Docker  • React/Next.js**
 - Deployment on Process and Progress